iliabylich/iliabylich.github.io/_posts/2015-07-23-wrapping-javascript-library-with-opal.markdown

 ---
 # Introduction

 The task that is solved here is not real, but it's still a good example of (probably?) real work with Opal.
 I could choose some complex enough JavaScript library and write a simple wrapper using Opal, but there's no fun.
 Instead, let's write a wrapper for existing rich client-side application (it may show you how to wrap your existing application logic).
-Well, wrapper for something like a client-side scheduler may sound boring, so I've chosen a JS-based browser game called [BrowserQuest](http://browserquest.mozilla.org) [written](https://github.com/mozilla/BrowserQuest) by Mozilla, and I'll show you how to write a bot for it using Opal.
+Well, wrapper for something like a client-side scheduler may sound boring, so I have chosen a JavaScript-based browser game called [`BrowserQuest`](http://browserquest.mozilla.org) [written](https://github.com/mozilla/BrowserQuest) by Mozilla, and I'll show you how to write a bot for it using Opal.

 # Opal